artefactory/supinfo_mlops_course/02-pipeline-and-orchestration/README.md

 Create two `processing` functions as entrypoint for all these steps

 - The first use all steps to `process_train_data`
-- The second don't compute target or filter outliers and will be used to `process_inference_data` to predict in "production".
+- The second don't compute target or filter outliers and will be used to `process_prediction_data` to predict in "production".

 The extract return `x`, `y` and `dv`. \
-The `dv` from `process_train_data` should be used as argument in `process_inference_data` to transform the test data
+The `dv` from `process_train_data` should be used as argument in `process_prediction_data` to transform the test data

 **Exercise 3**: Convert notebook into python files (3/3)